Lambda-School-Labs/xcel-wom-fe-c/README.md

 🚫 more info on using badges [here](https://github.com/badges/shields)

-- Fork and clone the repo to install it as your own remote.
+- Clone the repo to install it as your own remote.
   - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Front End Repository.
 - run: `npm install` to download all dependencies.
 - run: `npm start` to start your local development server.